8 Red Flags You Hired the Wrong Dev Shop

 Git is the system developers use to store and track every code change.
 Think of it like Google Docs version history, but for software.
 You should have read access to it, always.

 “But I can’t read code,” you say.
-Doesn’t matter - your next hire can, and so can a technical advisor or fractional CTO .
+Doesn’t matter - your next hire can, and so can a technical advisor or fractional CTO.
 You own this code because you paid for it.
-If they won’t let you see it, ask yourself why .
+If they won’t let you see it, ask yourself why.
 What are they protecting?
 And from whom?
+(What a transparent remote team looks like is the baseline to compare against.)

-A founder on r/startups put it bluntly: “I asked for repo access and they said ‘we’ll transfer everything at the end.’
-There was no end.
-They ghosted.”
+The pattern founders describe on r/startups: they ask for repo access, hear “we’ll transfer everything at the end” - and the end never comes.
 Your code should live in a GitHub organization you own from day one, not theirs.

 2. “We’ll Show You When It’s Done” #